 On October 17, 2018, the Company signed an exploration and option agreement with Hochschild Mining Plc ("HOC") on its Indra Gold Project in Chile.
-The Indra Project was generated by the Company.

 HOC has been granted the option to acquire up to a 70% interest in the Indra Gold Project, exercisable in five stages over an eight-year, or shorter, earn-in period.